jason-wong-9/SportsHack2015/README.md

 # MyCFL
-A web application that is created during SportsHack in a team of three.
+A web application that is created during SportsHack in a team of four.
 It generates a CFL athlete who is most similar to your attributes (e.g. height, weight, and location) and displays the latest feeds from his social medias

 ![alt tag](https://cloud.githubusercontent.com/assets/12767206/11579645/871c0d44-99e4-11e5-9860-b63710db33fe.gif)